reyery/Daysim/README.md

 1. Open CMake.
 You can download CMake from https://cmake.org/.
 2. Enter the location of the DAYSIM project folder in the line "Where is the source code:".
 In the example above, mine is _D:/myname/Daysim_ for Windows and _Users/myname/Daysim_ for Mac.
 3. Enter a **different** location in the line "Where to build the binaries:".
 Using a different location prevents your built project (which is specific to your operating system) from being committed to the repository.
-The location you select could be a folder that doesn’t exist yet.
+The location you select could be a folder that doesnâ€™t exist yet.
 Mine is _D:/myname/Daysim64_ for Windows because I compile 64-bit programs and _Users/myname/DS_Build_ for Mac.
 4. Click _Configure_ and select the generator for the project.
 I use Visual Studio 12 2013 Win64.
 For Mac, I use XCode.
-	- Optional: After the project configures, you may see some errors related to Qt5, which is used to build Radiance’s rvu program.
+	- Optional: After the project configures, you may see some errors related to Qt5, which is used to build Radianceâ€™s rvu program.
 If you have Qt5 installed, you can enter its location at the entry for Qt5Widgets_DIR, which currently says Qt5Widgets_DIR-NOTFOUND.
 For Windows, mine is _C:\Qt\5.5\msvc2013_64\lib\cmake\Qt5Widgets_.
 Then click _Configure_ again.
 5. Click _Generate_ to build the project for your operating system.

 ### Compile DAYSIM